Seoyoung-Kim-Meister/Predictions-from-the-Breast-Cancer-Gene-Expression-NCBI-GSE45827/README.md

 ## Project Overview

 This project applies basic machine learning techniques to a real biological dataset — **GSE45827**, a gene expression microarray dataset containing tumor and normal samples.
-The goal is to build and evaluate a binary classifier that distinguishes **tumor vs normal tissue** using PyTorch, inspired by the fastai `04_mnist_basic` notebook.
+The goal is to build and evaluate a binary classifier that distinguishes **tumor vs normal tissue** using PyTorch and scikit-learn.

 The project focuses on:
 - Loading and preprocessing real biological data
 - Training a simple linear classifier
 - Comparing optimizers (SGD vs Adam)
+- Improving the linear classifier by adding non-linear layers (ReLU)
 - Understanding why accuracy alone can be misleading in biomedical ML

 ---